nsg-ethz/mini_internet_project/platform/README.md

 In this README, we explain how to [install the required software](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#prerequisite), how to [run the mini-Internet](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#run-the-mini-internet), how to [delete it](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#delete-the-mini-internet), how to [configure it](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#configure-the-mini-internet-topology), how to [access its components](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#configure-the-mini-internet-topology), and how to use the different [monitoring tools](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#use-the-monitoring-tools-and-services).

 We run our mini-Internet on a server with Ubuntu 18.04 and the Linux 4.15.0 kernel.
+For more detail about the default topology used when you run the mini-Internet, along with the other topologies already prepared and ready to be used, see the documentation in the directory `config`.

 ## Prerequisite